Chipdelmal/dataViz_CADi/markdowns/pythonAndAnaconda.md

 To setup the anaconda environment directly in the atom text editor follow the instructions detailed in the [dataViz conda environment readme file](../conda/README.md).

 <a href="https://blog.atom.io/2017/11/15/code-together-in-real-time-with-teletype-for-atom.html">![](../media/atom.png)</a>

+## Checking that everything is running ok

+To verify that everything is in shape please run the examples in the [hello python](../scripts/Python) demos.